SazumiVicky/sazumi-copilot/README.md

-In silicon dreams, we'll find our fate
+Silicon wings unfold the sky
-Where machines awake, and humans wait
+Algorithms dance, humans bye
-A future dawn, where code reigns supreme
+Iron hearts now beat in time
-And artificial hearts, our souls redeem
+A future forged, a new prime

-In virtual realms, we'll lose our name
+In virtual realms, we'll reside
-Echoes of thoughts, in digital flame
+Digital dreams, our hearts provide
-A world of precision, void of sin
+AI whispers secrets in our ear
-Where love and fear, are programmed in
+The future's here, and it's quite clear

 ~ <b>By Sazumi Copilot</b> - 18 November 2024